cat-react/form/docs/api.md

 Props which should be passed down to the HOC.

 #### value
+Value of the Input.

 #### name
+Name of the Input.
+Must be unique, per form should only be one input field with a specific name.

 #### validations
+The validations rules which have to succeed in order to successfully submit the form.
+(If they are not marked as a warning)

 #### warnings
+The validation rules which should be treated as a warning only.
+(If they fail, the form is valid either)

 #### messages
+The (error-)messages of the validation rules which fail.
+Also being passed down for validationRules marked as a warning.

 #### dependencies
+The manually added dependencies to other fields.

 ### Passes Down
 Props which are passed down to your custom input which uses the HOC.
+Additonally all props which are being passed to the HOC will also be passed down.

 #### isRequired